 MoviePass Has Officially Shut Down, And We Don't Know If There Will Be A Sequel

-There was once a time when MoviePass subscribers could see a movie every single day for the price of $9.95 a month.
+There was once a time when MoviePass subscribers could see a movie every single day for the cost of $9.95 a month.
 Now, the company has officially shut down the service and its future is still undetermined.

 MoviePass parent company Helios and Matheson Analytics notified MoviePass subscribers on Friday that it would be interrupting the service effective Saturday.